Skip to Content

 Is it possible to modify a visitation agreement after it has been established?

-Yes, visitation agreements can be modified if there is a significant change in circumstances that affects the child's well-being or the parent's ability to adhere to the original arrangement.
-A formal petition must be filed with the court to initiate this process.
+Yes, visitation agreements can be modified if there is a significant change in circumstances that affects the child’s well-being or a parent’s ability to comply with the original agreement.
+To modify your agreement in Florida, you must file a formal petition with the court and provide evidence justifying the change.

 What happens if one parent violates the visitation agreement?

-If one parent violates the visitation agreement, the other parent can file a complaint with the court.
-The court may enforce the agreement, modify it, or impose penalties on the violating parent, depending on the severity of the violation.
+If a parent violates the visitation agreement, the other parent can file a complaint with the court.
+Florida courts may enforce the existing terms, modify them, or impose penalties depending on the nature of the violation.

 What should I do if I want to establish a visitation schedule?

-If you want to establish a visitation schedule, it's best to communicate openly with the other parent to reach an agreement.
-If that is not possible, you may need to file a petition with the court for a formal visitation order.
+If you want to establish a visitation schedule in Florida, start by attempting direct communication with the other parent to reach an agreement.
+If this is not possible, file a petition with the Florida family court for a formal visitation order.

 How can parental alienation impact custody decisions?